Can Large Language Models Understand Real-World Complex Instructions?: Conclusion

 \subsubsection{Data Evolution}

 The collected complex instructions have two limitations: (1) For those collected from real-world projects, the human-elaborated task descriptions are complex but alike.
 (2) For those collected from usage logs, many simple instructions are not effectively utilized.
+Hence, we introduce two perspectives to evolve data, thereby achieving a more robust and reliable evaluation. \textbf{In-breadth Evolution} aims to diversify the collected complex instructions (including three methods \textit{task description relocation}, \textit{task description paraphrasing} and \textit{task emulation}). \textbf{In-depth Evolution} aims to complicate the simple instructions to increase the data scale (including two methods \textit{constraints addition}, \textit{multi-round interaction}).
+The motivation and prompts for each method are detailed in the Appendix.